 Gary started to doubt his career choice.
 He thought he might never be able to do stand-up again.
 But he got back on stage — and started doing what he'd never done before: opening up about living with depression.

 "Luckily there was feedback, positive feedback, that I got in the form of laughter," Gary says.

 Since he's started talking about mental health on stage and in interviews, Gary's been hearing from a lot of strangers.
 Some say they're grateful he's been able to articulate what it's like to have depression.
 Others tell him they listen to his jokes before bed because it makes them less anxious.

 "So that made me feel like I needed to continue to do stand-up comedy," Gary says.
 "The more I heard from people saying that I had relieved their anxiety and depression, the more I realized that I had made the right choice."

-Gary Gulman is now on tour.
+Gary Gulman's new HBO special, "The Great Depresh" premieres on October 5, 2019.
 To learn more about Gary's football and comedy careers, listen to his interview on the Hilarious World of Depression podcast.